8bitprodigy/kolibri_engine/readme.md

       - `void Engine_free(Engine *engine)`: Frees up an `Engine` from memory.
 This will call the `Free` callback if it has been provided.

+    - *Setters*

+      - `void Engine_setVTable(Engine *engine, EngineVTable *vtable)`: Sets the engine's VTable to a different EngineVTable.

+    - *Getters*

+      - `float Engine_getDeltaTime(Engine *engine)`: Gets the delta time for the current frame.

+      - `uint64 EngineGetFrameNumber(Engine *engine)`: Gets the number of frames which have been rendered since running the engine.

+      - `EntityList *Engine_getEntityList(Engine *engine)`: Gets a list of all the Entities subordinate to the Engine.

+      - `Head *Engine_getHeads(Engine *engine)`: Returns a pointer to the root Head.

+      - `Scene *Engine_getScene(Engine *engine)`: Returns a pointer to the current Scene.

+    - *Methods*

+      - `void Engine_run(Engine *engine)`: Runs the Engine, starting the simulation.

+      - `void Engine_pause(Engine *engine, bool paused)`: Sets the paused state of the engine.
+Useful for pausing the simulation, and to pass control between the Engine and a menu.

+      - `void Engine_requestExit(Engine *engine)`: Requests the engine to exit on the next update.

 ### **head.h**:

+### **entity.h**:

 ### **scene.h**:

 ## Protected API:

 These APIs are used internally within the engine.
 They are NOT to be used to make games.
-They are documented here in order to document the engine itself, and enable developers to better understand the engine for education or modification.
+They are documented here in order to enable developers to better understand the engine for education and modification.

 ### **\_collison\_.h**: